Updated June 11, 2024

 Visual thinking draws people together, creates synergy, breaks down boundaries, and cements collaboration.

-During Visual Thinking Bootcamp, I watched perfect strangers quickly bond through the language of visual thinking.
+During my Visual Thinking Bootcamp experience, I watched perfect strangers quickly bond through the language of visual thinking.
 People were immediately engaged and seemed less inhibited when sharing.
 Just one hour in, folks were more freely exchanging ideas and supportive of each others work.
 Someone in our group asked, “are we starting to share a similar language?” we nodded in agreement, noting how visual thinking creates alignment and clarity.

 Can anyone be a visual thinker?

 You don’t need to be a gifted artist to be a visual thinker—you only need to be open to new ways of working and be willing to practice and apply what you learn.
+And, yes, some drawing is required.

 Visual thinking is a universal language that anyone can learn, a language that the human brain is hardwired to understand.
 When everyone seems “zoomed out,” visual thinking can renew your team’s energy, engage them, and get them “zoomed in” on solving problems and getting great ideas off the ground.